 - Click here to download your very own fairy finger puppet template

-- now follow in the instructions on the template
+- now follow the instructions on the template

 There are some finished puppets in the pictures below, taken during one of my Waterstones events.

-This response always results in a mixture of confused faces and giggles but I do.
-I really do create a skeleton and by downloading my Becoming an Author article you can see exactly how I do it and create your very own skeleton….creating your own unique story as you go…just click here to download my Becoming and Author article.
+This response always results in a mixture of confused faces and giggles, but it’s true.
+I create a skeleton and by downloading my Becoming an Author article, your little ones can see exactly how I do it and create their own skeleton and unique story as they go…just click here to download my Becoming an Author article.